RConsortium/submissions-pilot4-container/README.md

 Next, open a new browser tab and visit the following address: `localhost:8787`.
 You should see the Pilot 2 application appear in the browser tab.

+When you are finished using the application, close the browser tab and then stop the Docker container process by visiting the terminal running the container and pressing `Ctrl+C` on your keyboard.

 Additional notes:

 * If you prefer to use a different port on your host system to serve the application, you can change the first port number in the `-p 8787:8787` flag of the run command.
 For example, if you wish to use the port number `7777` on your host system, the run command would be the following: